chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 ```
 ![Git-5](./img/Git-5.svg)

-To keep their branches updated with the changes, Alice and Bob need to *rebase* their branches to `master`.
+To keep their branches updated with `master`, Alice and Bob need to *rebase* their branches to `master`.

 ![Git-6](./img/Git-6.svg)